keralaboy123/mousearrow/README.md

 # mousearrow
-change mouse arrow image to user selected image from python in windows it uses winreg and ctypes
+change icon of mouse arrow to user selected image from python in windows it uses winreg and ctypes internaly

 # install